imjohnbon/oauth2-server/README.md

 * MAC tokens
 * JSON web tokens (coming soon)

-You can also create you own tokens.
+You can also create your own tokens.

 ## Requirements